Strings in Java vs Strings in C++

 • Since gm characters are present in contiguous memory locations, they are also assumed to be part of the greet char array.

-Since char is a primitive data type, strings in C-Style are derived from characters as an array of characters that can be terminated by a null character \0 or are character sequences enclosed within double-quotes.
+Since char is a primitive data type, strings in C-Style are derived from characters as an array of characters that can be terminated by a null character \0 or are character sequences enclosed within double quotes.

 As we are using an array, its size is supposed to be allocated statically during declaration.
 The memory to the character array is allocated, and it cannot be modified at runtime.
-It is faster than the string class as we directly use a character array for strings.
+It is faster than the string class as we use a character array for strings.

 String Class